 Larry: Our rig is 65-feet from the front bumper of the motorhome to the back bumper of the truck and camper.
 It’s actually pretty easy to drive.
 We have four wheels flat towing with the Ford Ranger.
 All four wheels are on the ground.

-We have a tow bar on back of motorhome and a Roadmaster tow bar bracket on the Ranger.
+We have a tow bar on the back of the motorhome and a Roadmaster tow bar bracket on the Ranger.
 When we get ready to leave, I take the cover off the tow bar, hitch it to the Ford Ranger, plug-in the electrical connections, check the lights, and move it a few feet to make sure it’s in neutral and the brake is off.
 Then we head down the road.

 When we were working, we would move every two weeks.
 Our work assignments might have been 1,000 miles apart.
 So, we were traveling 1,000 miles in four or five days.